top of page

 Day 10:

 Travel to Puerto Natales: I traveled back to Puerto Natales as this is where I'd be flying out from the next day.
-The full day was spent traveling again, from El Chaltén to Puerto Natales by bus—which I cover in detail here.
+Most of the day was spent traveling from El Calafate to Puerto Natales by bus—which I cover in detail here.

 La Disquería: Before heading to the Airbnb I’d been staying at in Puerto Natales, I had dinner at La Disquería.
 This restaurant specializes in a traditional Chilean cooking method, which uses a plow disk over an open flame.
 I had the ceviche salmon camaron (salmon and shrimp ceviche) and disco cangrejo rey (king crab disk).